Cheap ways to get your 5-a-day

 6. Canned fruit

 A single canned peach or pear provides one of your five-a-day – this means buying one can could be enough to give around four people a serving.
-Be aware that canned fruit does usually comes in sugary syrup – even the varieties in juice contain a lot of sugar.
+Be aware that canned fruit does usually come in sugary syrup – even the varieties in juice contain a lot of sugar.
 That said, if eaten occasionally, it’s a good way to sneak fruit into desserts and puddings.
+This can also help when your chosen fruit is not in season and is more expensive, making canned fruit the best option for inexpensive dinners and desserts.

 Read our guide on the health benefits of canned fruit to find out more.
-And check out our review of the best can openers to make life easier in the kitchen.
+Check out our review of the best can openers to make life easier in the kitchen.

 Peach crumble